bevry-archive/documentation/bevry/01-community/coding-standards.html.md

 - ...the function call only accepts a few arguments (e.g., `complete(err)`)
 - ...the function call is before another statement (e.g., `return fatal(err)  if err`)
-- ...the function call utilises the `?` operator (e.g., `next?(err)`)
+- ...the function call uses the `?` operator (e.g., `next?(err)`)

 Occasionally, it’s okay to not use them.
 Some instances where it beneficial not use parentheses are:

-- when the function call utilises a single inline callback, which is the last argument (e.g., `path.exists __filename, (exists) ->`)
+- when the function call uses a single inline callback, which is the last argument (e.g., `path.exists __filename, (exists) ->`)
 - when the function call accepts unlimited arguments (e.g., `console.log "Hello"`)

 ### Returning

 Each function should have an explicit return, if it doesn't then make it chain.
-If you wish to utilise CoffeeScripts automatic return ability, then a comment stating you are using this should be used each time.
+If you wish to use CoffeeScripts automatic return ability, then a comment stating you are using this should be used each time.

 ## JavaScript